the rabbit hole:

 He likes to climb trees and nibble on fingers.
 He drinks lots of water and pants whilst playing.
 He is more of a dog than a cat.

-Phillip also enjoys eating eggs, butter and cheese and yoghurt.
+Phillip enjoys eating egg, butter, cheese and yoghurt.
 Any diary really.
+He also like Hashbrowns.

 Read more >